How long can I remain in Australia after visa cancellation?

 If your visa is cancelled and you have an option for another visa then you must immediately apply for that visa.
 You must also apply for a bridging visa.
 Bridging visas allow you to lawfully remain in Australia until a final decision is made in respect of the pending visa you have applied for after your visa cancellation.

-If you are able to lodge an immediate application to appeal a decision that has been made to cancel your visa, then you will be able to typically stay in Australia until such time as a decision is made in relation to your appeal application.
+If you can lodge an immediate application to appeal a decision that has been made to cancel your visa, then you will be able to typically stay in Australia until a decision is made in relation to your appeal application.

 You are only able to lawfully remain in Australia if you hold a current and valid visa, whether it be a bridging visa or a substantive visa.
 If you do not hold any visa then it is a requirement of Australian immigration laws that, if you come to the attention of the authorities, you must be detained.